Hidden Wedding Costs Every Couple Needs To Know About

 7. It is a good idea to think about some food for when you and your bridesmaids/groomsmen are getting ready, even if just a platter of sandwiches you could make up the day before.
 Alcohol and hunger do not go well together.

-8. If you want to relocate your flowers from the ceremony venue to the reception venue, your florist may charge you a fee for the extra work.
+8. If you want to relocate your flowers from the ceremony venue to the wedding reception venue, your florist may charge you a fee for the extra work.

 9. If you are filming your wedding, some musicians may charge a fee for their performance to be filmed – so ask in advance.

-10. Make sure your venue (or caterer) includes the service charge in the bill.
+10. Make sure your wedding venue (or caterer) includes the service charge in the bill.
 It can be an unpleasant surprise to have another 12.5% added to your bill at the last minute.

 11. Provide nourishment for your wedding team: photographer, videographer, entertainer, band or DJ.
 They won’t be expecting the same meal as your guests necessarily but check their contracts, as some do stipulate hot meals.